harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flags SDKs

-The Java server SDK has been updated to version **1.2.2**, with the following updates.
+* The **Java server SDK** has been updated to version **1.2.2**, with the following updates.

   * Minor internal changes were made to make it easier for developers to use classes that were previously marked private.

+* The **Go server SDK** has been updated to version **0.1.8** with the following update.

+  * Previously, a few logs on startup would use fmt.Println() instead of using the custom logger passed in via harness.WithLogger(logger).
+This could cause these startup logs to be in a different format, and appear to be logged at `error` level instead of logged correctly as `debug`.
+This has been resolved and all logs emitted by the SDK now go through the custom logger if it's passed in.
+(FFM-7347)

 ## March 28, 2023